"Sugar Skull Princess" Art Print

 ♥ These prints are easy to display - you can simply pin them to your wall, or put them in a frame (these sizes are easy to find in most stores).

-♥ Please the photos of the framed prints are examples - the frame is not included.
+♥ Please note, the print you receive won't have the copyright watermark on it - it's simply to protect the image online.
+Also - the photos of the framed prints are examples - the frame is not included.

 ♥ Comes shipped in a heavy duty packaging, so that it arrives in perfect condition.